saastechacademy/foundation/project-ideas/shopify-integration/shopify-config.md

   }
 }
 ```
-**ShopifyShop with ShopifyConfig, carrierShipments and Type Mappings:**
+**ShopifyShop with ShopifyConfig, ShopifyShopTypeMapping, ShopifyShopCarrierShipment, and ShopifyShopLocation:**

 ```json
 {